Legislative Priorities

 Concerning the funding of Colorado water conservation board projects, and, in connection therewith, making an appropriation.

-This bill would create the Colorado river drought task force to identify and recommend new and more flexible tools to help our communities, and all who depend on rivers, respond to threats and impacts of drought and climate change.
+This bill creates the Colorado river drought task force to identify and recommend new and more flexible tools to help our communities, and all who depend on rivers, respond to threats and impacts of drought and climate change.

-This bill would create the Colorado river drought task force to identify and recommend new and more flexible tools to help our communities, and all who depend on rivers, respond to threats and impacts of drought and climate change.
+This bill creates the Colorado river drought task force to identify and recommend new and more flexible tools to help our communities, and all who depend on rivers, respond to threats and impacts of drought and climate change.

 Take Action Now